pushkin-consortium/pushkin/docs/source/api/pushkin_api_controllerbuilder.rst

 **Returns:** A function that takes a connection obj as the argument and will return a router/controller.
 This is the API of pushkin to handle the request to the current endpoint.
 The returned router/controller will be used as the ``callback`` argument of the ``app.use([path,] callback [, callback...])``

 Use this methods to get the function and take a message queue connection as the argument, then you can get the returned controller, which can be used as the argument of ``useController`` method in``Core API`` section.
+This method is usually used in Core-API part, ``usePushkinController`` method.
+When it gets the Pushkin controller, call this function with a message queue connection to finally get the Express router/controller.